 A flat design is a minimalist, two-dimensional style of design that emphasises readability, simplicity and efficient use of space.
 The design is also renowned for its colorfulness, with the use of bright and contrasting colours acting as visual cues on how to interact with various elements such as buttons, illustrations, and so on.

 Flat and almost flat design styles are often considered as a contrast to skeuomorphic-type designs – a style which showcases real-life elements in three dimensions that users know how to interact with.
 Think of the early designs of smartphones and operating systems and the logo design of popular apps such as YouTube and Instagram, which slowly moved from a skeuomorphic style to more colorful and simple designs in recent years.

 Similar to the eXo Platform 5 series, we have chosen to deploy a flat design with a number of slight improvements.
 First, the colour of the top and left navigation menus have been changed from our trademark blue to a more neutral white by default.
-Additionally, you can easily brand your eXo Platform instance by changing your company logo and the color of the top navigation bar as well as buttons, titles, etc., as shown in the screenshot below.
+Additionally, you can easily brand your eXo Platform instance by changing your company logo design and the color of the top navigation bar as well as buttons, titles, etc., as shown in the screenshot below.

 2. A single access point to your digital workplace